MasteryEducation/SecuritiesExamsMastery.ca/content/csc/6/1/index.md

 - [ ] Falling inflation predictions.
 - [ ] A decrease in the benchmark yield set by the Bank of Canada.

-> **Explanation:** When interest rates increase, new bonds are issued with higher coupons, making older (lower-coupon) bonds less attractive unless their price adjusts downward.
+> **Explanation:**( When interest rates increase, new bonds are issued with higher coupons, making older (lower-coupon) bonds less attractive unless their price adjusts downward.)

----

 ### Which organization provides free public access to data on Canadian federal debt, bond auctions, and historical interest rates?